 Warts in Children: Types, Treatment, and When to Call the Doctor

 Warts are one of the most common skin conditions we see in children at Hummingbird Pediatrics, serving families across Robbinsville, Hamilton, East Windsor, and Mercer County, NJ.
-While warts can be stubborn and frustrating, the good news is they're almost always harmless — and many go away on their own with time.
+While warts can be stubborn and frustrating, they are a benign and very treatable skin condition — and our team is here to help you decide the best path forward for your child.

 What Are Warts?

 Warts are small, rough growths on the skin caused by certain strains of the human papillomavirus (HPV).
-The strains that cause common skin warts in children are very different from those associated with adult health concerns — skin warts in kids are simply a normal, benign part of childhood.
+The strains that cause common skin warts in children are very different from those associated with adult health concerns — skin warts in kids are simply a normal part of childhood.

 The virus enters the skin through tiny cuts or breaks, which is why children who bite their nails, have hangnails, or get scrapes are more vulnerable to warts.